-However, both the tower and its first two keepers met violent ends.
-The first keeper, George Worthylake, lived on Little Brewster Island with his wife and two daughters, Ruth and Ann, and their slave Shadwell.
-On Nov.
-3, 1718, Worthylake and his wife and daughter Ruth were returning from an excursion to Boston.
+Both the tower and its first two keepers met violent ends.
+George Worthylake, the first keeper, lived on Little Brewster Island with his wife Ann, two daughters, Ruth and Ann, and the family slave Shadwell.
+On November 3, 1718, Worthylake and his wife and daughter Ruth were returning from an excursion to Boston.
 Accompanied by a friend, John Edge, they anchored their sloop near Little Brewster, and Shadwell paddled out in a canoe to bring the party to shore.
-Worthylake’s younger daughter, Ana, and her friend were watching their progress from the island when suddenly the overloaded canoe capsized and the members of the party were left struggling in the water.
+Worthylakes younger daughter, Ann, and her friend were watching their progress from the island when suddenly the overloaded canoe capsized and the members of the party were left struggling in the water.
 The two girls watched, horrified, as one by one each person sank beneath the water and drowned.
 The tragedy shook the people of Boston.
-A young Benjamin Franklin wrote a poem about it entitled “The Lighthouse Tragedy” and sold copies of it on the streets.
+A young Benjamin Franklin wrote a poem about it entitled The Lighthouse Tragedy and sold copies of it on the streets of Boston.
 Soon a second keeper, Robert Sanders, took over, but he also drowned only a few days after accepting the position.

 The raid would have been an unqualified success except that by then the tide had gone out, leaving the whaleboats they had used for transportation stranded on the beach.
 Major Tupper knew they had no time to waste before British reinforcements arrived, and ordered his men to push the boats with all their might back into the water.
 By the time they were again afloat, the British fleet had descended and would have defeated them had not an American artillery piece on nearby Nantasket Head opened fire.
 The trusty Minutemen lost only one member of their company, while the British suffered heavy casualties.
-General Washington praised the men as “gallant and soldier-like.”
+General Washington praised the men as gallant and soldier-like.

-However, before abandoning Boston Harbor, one of the ships put a small party ashore on Little Brewster Island, where they attached a slow-burning fuse to a keg of gunpowder.
+Before abandoning Boston Harbor, one of the ships put a small party ashore on Little Brewster Island, where they attached a slow-burning fuse to a keg of gunpowder.
 The blast destroyed the remains of the lighthouse.

 In 1948, Boston Light was electrified, and by 1989 every lighthouse in the United States had been automated except Boston Light.
 Perhaps fittingly, the first lighthouse on American shores was the last to succumb to modernization.
 With the combined efforts of preservation groups and Massachusetts Senator Edward M. Kennedy, funds were appropriated to keep Coast Guard staff at Little Brewster Island and turn the lighthouse into a living museum of lighthouse history.
-Boston Light did become automated on April 16, 1998, but Coast Guard crew still perform keeper duties.
-The two million-candle power light, visible for sixteen miles, can be seen shining twenty-four hours a day as a reminder of the inextinguishable American spirit.
+Boston Light did become automated on April 16, 1998, but a Coast Guard crew still performed keeper duties as the Coast Guard Authorization Act of 1989 stipulated that Boston Light be operated on a permanently manned basis.